trohit/ik/systemdesign/DB/EXAMPLES.md

   - Data from any Redis server can replicate to any number of replicas.
 A replica may be a master to another replica.
 This allows Redis to implement a single-rooted replication tree.
   - Perf: Redis operates as a single process and is single-threaded or double-threaded when it rewrites the AOF (append-only file).
     - A Redis cluster can scale up to 1,000 nodes, achieve "acceptable" write safety and to continue operations when some nodes fail.
-    - A single redis node can do about [200k+ TPS](https://stackoverflow.com/questions/35229274/can-redis-do-hundreds-of-transactions-per-second-on-single-key-value-pair)
+    - A single redis node can do about [200k+ TPS](https://stackoverflow.com/questions/35229274/can-redis-do-hundreds-of-transactions-per-second-on-single-key-value-pair) in production about 50K TPS(citation needed)
   - Scaling
     - [redis cluster can support upto 1000 nodes](https://medium.com/@inthujan/introduction-to-redis-redis-cluster-6c7760c8ebbc) supports in-built sharding and async replication
 - Refs